stasprokopchuk73-boop/Numble/README.md

 > *Listen smarter.
 Learn deeper.
 Share the journey.*

-Nimble is an AI-native audiobook app that transforms passive listening into an active learning experience.
+Nimble is an AI-based audiobook app that helps users to learn through an interactive listeting.
 ---

-## 🔥 The Problem
+##  Market problem

-Current audiobook apps (Audible, Apple Books )
+Current audiobook apps (Audible, Apple Books, Storytel )
 - Hear words but don't retain knowledge
 - Can't ask questions about what they're listening to
 - Have no tools to capture and review key ideas
 - Listen in isolation with no social layer

-**Result:** People finish books but remember almost nothing.
-The audiobook stays passive entertainment instead of becoming a learning tool.
+**Result:** People finish books but don't rememder a lot.
+The audiobook becomes a background tool rather than an learing instrument.

 ---

 ## 💡 The Solution — Nimble

-Nimble wraps every audiobook with an AI layer that knows exactly where you are in the book and helps you understand, retain, and discuss it — without spoilers.
+Nimble will feature an AI-assitant that knows exactly where you are in the book and helps you understand, retain, and discuss it - without spoilers.

 ### Core Features (MVP)